 - your employer

-- other relevant parties (such as a workplace rehabilitation provider).
+- other relevant parties (such as a workplace rehabilitation provider) and

 As the worker, you are required to complete the declaration to report if you have been engaged in any form of employment, self-employment or voluntary work for which you received or are entitled to receive payment in money or otherwise since the last certificate of capacity was completed.

 You must complete this declaration before the certificate of capacity is provided to your employer or the insurer (after your consultation with the medical practitioner).

 Note: The worker declaration does not need to be completed by exempt categories of workers.
 Exempt workers are police officers, paramedics and fire fighters or emergency service volunteers.

 Sometimes there can be disputes about compensation.
 If there’s a dispute, there’s help available.
 Our workers compensation disputes section has more information.

 The following publications may help you complete the certificate of capacity: